NCPH Events Code of conduct

 The National Council on Public History (NCPH), in keeping with the core principles outlined in its mission statement and Code of Ethics and Professional Conduct, is committed to providing a welcoming and harassment-free space for its members and others who attend, participate in, and support NCPH conferences, events, meetings, and online programming.

-As public historians, our membership is committed to exploring diverse historical narratives and developing practices that embrace stories, individuals, and collaborative partners from all backgrounds.
+As public historians, our membership is committed to exploring diverse and inclusive historical narratives and developing practices that embrace and support stories, individuals, and collaborative partners from all backgrounds.
 NCPH actively supports diversity and inclusion amongst its membership and at its events and does not tolerate discrimination or harassment in any form.

-Discrimination is the unjust or prejudicial treatment of others based on difference.
+Discrimination is the unjust or prejudicial treatment of others based on real or perceived characteristics or identities.
 Harassment includes but is not limited to:

 - threats or acts of violence;